kssh18/Git-practise/README.md

 3. Cloning a repo

    - Now create a new repo GUI and clone it using the command `git clone repo-address` and replace the address ie. copied from the GUI.

+   - Now go to the directory that has been created by cloning, use `cd repo-name`.